Controlling Client Access with ACL Profiles

 The strings $client-id, $client-username, and $client-username-hash have special meaning only for ACL exception topics.
 If they are used in regular topic subscriptions, they will be treated as literal strings and have no special meaning.

-Substitution variables must appear alone at any level in the topic exception, but they may appear multiple times in a single exception.
+Substitution variables must appear alone at any level in the topic exception, but they can appear multiple times in a single exception.
 For example, FRUIT/$client-id/$client-username/APPLES are valid uses of substitution variables.
 While FRUIT/$client-id* and FRUIT/$client-id$client-id/* are not valid because $client-id does not stand alone at a level.

 If you use substitution variables in ACL topic exceptions, you must ensure that client usernames or MQTT client IDs do not contain the “/” character.
 Although “/” is a valid character in MQTT client IDs or client usernames, because the event broker uses “/” as a delimiter between levels in a topic, any MQTT client IDs or client usernames that contain “/” characters will never be able to match the $client-id or $client-username elements of an ACL rule.
 Note that the event broker does not enforce this restriction.